ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 # Introduction

-Integrity protection for HTTP content is multi layered and is usually achieved at across the protocol stack:
+Integrity protection for HTTP content is multi layered and is usually achieved across the protocol stack:
 TCP checksums and TLS record to name but some.

 The HTTP protocol does not provide means to protect the various